proflamyt/300days-of-hacking/Topic93/AI Evasion/README.md

 I'm pretty sure we all see a dog, right?

 But if you ask an AI model what it sees, you might get a completely different answer.
 This image has actually been intentionally distorted to fool an image classifier into thinking it's a frog.
-And not just a soft guess either — the classifier predicts "frog" with **95% confidence**.
+And not just a soft guess either,  the classifier (mobilenet_1.00_224) predicts "frog" with **99.6% confidence**.

 That's the whole problem in one picture.
 What looks crystal clear to us as humans can be perceived in a totally different way by a machine learning model.
 This is what people call an **adversarial example**.